 If any court or other tribunal determines that any provision of this instrument is invalid or unenforceable, such provision shall be deemed to have been incorporated herein automatically to conform to the requirements for validity and enforceability as determined by such court or tribunal.
 In the event any provision invalidated is of such a nature that it cannot be modified, the provision shall be deemed deleted from this Preservation Restriction Agreement as though it had never been included herein.
 In either case, the remaining provisions of this instrument shall remain in full force and effect.

 26. Amendment: If circumstances arise under which an amendment to or modification of this Restriction would be appropriate, Grantor and Grantee may by mutual written agreement jointly amend this Restriction, provided that no amendment shall be made that will adversely affect the qualification of this Restriction or the status of Grantee under any applicable law.
-Any such amendment shall be consistent with the protection of the preservation values of the Property and the Purpose of this Restriction; shall not affect its perpetual duration; shall not permit any private increment to any person or entity; and shall not adversely impact the overall architectural and historic values protected by this Restriction.
+Any such amendment shall be consistent with the protection of the preservation values of the Premises and the Purpose of this Restriction; shall not affect its perpetual duration; shall not permit any private increment to any person or entity; and shall not adversely impact the overall architectural and historic values protected by this Restriction.
 Any such amendment shall be effective when the requirements of the Act with respect to amendments have been met and the amendment is recorded in the Registry.
 Nothing in this paragraph shall require Grantor or Grantee to agree to any amendment or to consult or negotiate regarding any amendment.

 27. Release: This Preservation Restriction is intended to be a restriction in gross in perpetuity and may only be released, in whole or in part, by the Grantee pursuant to the procedures for release established by the Act and otherwise by law, including approvals following public hearings by the City of Newburyport and the Massachusetts Historical Commission to determine that such a release is in the public interest.